lesserkuma/256M_ROM_Builder/README.md

---toc {index,offset,hide}  changes the order of the table of contents (default: index) --no-wait                  don’t wait for user input when finished --no-log                   don’t write a log file --export                   export individual SRAM files and ROM files from a previous compilation --import-sram              import individual SRAM files into full 512 KB SRAM file of the given compilation
+--toc {index,offset,hide}  changes the order of the table of contents (default: index) --no-wait                  don’t wait for user input when finished --no-log                   don’t write a log file --export                   export individual SRAM files and ROM files from an existing compilation --import-sram              import individual SRAM files into a 512 KB SRAM compilation file
 ```

 ## Compatibility